 Why 2FA is a login requirement

-To protect your account—and the people you're messaging—Text-Em-All requires email-based two-factor authentication (2FA) on every login.
-After entering your password, you'll need a one-time code sent to your account email.
+To protect your account and the people you're messaging, Text-Em-All requires two-factor authentication (2FA) on every login.
+After entering your password, you'll need a one-time code sent to you by email, text message, or phone call.

 This layer of protection ensures that even if someone guesses your password, they can't access your account without the passcode.
 We understand extra steps can feel inconvenient, but this requirement is one of the ways we keep communication secure and your organization safe.